 IEC 61010-2-032:2019 RLV contains both the official IEC International Standard and its Redline version.
-The Redline version is not an official document, it is available in English only and provides you with a quick and easy way to compare all the changes between the official IEC Standard and its previous edition.
+The Redline version is available in English only and provides you with a quick and easy way to compare all the changes between the official IEC Standard and its previous edition.

 IEC 61010-2-032:2019 specifies safety requirements for hand-held and hand-manipulated current sensors described below.
 These current sensors are for measuring, detecting or injecting current, or indicating current waveforms on circuits without physically opening the current path of the circuit being measured.
 They can be stand-alone current sensors or accessories to other equipment or parts of combined equipment (see Figure 101).
 These include measurement circuits which are part of electrical test and measurement equipment, laboratory equipment, or process control equipment.
 These current sensors and circuits need additional protective means between the current sensor, the circuit and an operator.
 This fourth edition cancels and replaces the third edition published in 2012.
 This edition constitutes a technical revision.
 This edition includes the following significant technical changes with respect to the previous edition: